pymor/pymor/docs/source/tutorial01.rst

    m, data = discretize_stationary_cg(problem, diameter=1/100)
    m.parameters

-When solving the model, we now need to specify an appropriate
+When solving the model, we now need to specify appropriate
-|Parameter|:
+|parameter values|:

 .. nbplot::

    m.visualize(m.solve({'neum': [1.]}))

-For the :meth:`~pymor.models.interface.Model.solve` method, the parameter can also be specified as a sequence of numbers (in case of multiple parameters, the parameters are sorted alphabetically):
+For the :meth:`~pymor.models.interface.Model.solve` method, the parameter value can also be specified as a single number:

 .. nbplot::